 "Villains has felt like an establishing moment for us - something we can point to and say 'this is who we are as filmmakers' without any caveat."

-Read the pair’s interview below and learn about their motivation to tell this story, what they want viewers to takeaway, and more.
-Plus, get advice for first-time filmmakers and those submitting to the festival – the Official Deadline for film submissions is September 19.
+Read the pair's interview below and learn about their motivation to tell this story, what they want viewers to takeaway, and more.
+Plus, get advice for first-time filmmakers and those submitting to the festival – the Late Deadline for film submissions is October 17.

 Villains opens in theaters on September 20, watch the trailer here.